JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

 Choose a license for your solver.
 If you don't have major restrictions, I suggest using the `ISC` license.
-This license is equivalent to the `MIT` and `BSD 2-Clause` licenses, plus it eliminates [unncessary language](https://en.wikipedia.org/wiki/ISC_license).
+This license is equivalent to the `MIT` and `BSD 2-Clause` licenses, plus it eliminates [obsolete legal language](https://en.wikipedia.org/wiki/ISC_license).
 Try to choose a [permissive license](https://opensource.org/licenses) so that your solver can be used, and improved by private companies.